Bearspaw, Alberta: Flora

 Jack Pine (Pinus banksiana) is a shrub-like tree about 5-10m in height, but at times can reach up to 20m in height depending on surroundings.
 The bark of a Jack Pine is a reddish brown colour which separates into either furrows or irregular scaly ridges.
 The leaves are between 2–4 cm long of a yellowish-green colour and of an atypical shape, generally curled.

 Manitoba Maple (Acer negundo) grows up to 12m tall, possess coarse grey bark and its trunk quickly separates into widely distributing branches.
 Its trigs are covered with fine soft hairs and of a light green colour.
 The Manitoba Maple has leaflets which are seen before the leaves from lateral buds.

 Laurel Leaf Willow (Salix pentandra) either seen as a small or medium-sized tree that commonly appears shrub-like.
 It has bark of a greyish-brown colour with branches that are elastic, long and ascend upwards.
 Laurel Leaf Willow is known to leaf out in early Spring, typically it is one of the first trees to do so, and the last in Autumn to go through abscission.

 Balsam Fir (Abies balsamea) can reach up to 18m tall, its leaves are between 18-25mm long with the apex of the leaves being jagged or rounded.

-Baked Hazelnut (Corylus cornuta) is a 1-3m shrub, its leaves are ovate-oblong to oblong-obovate, while being circular to relatively heart-shaped at the base.
+Beaked Hazelnut (Corylus cornuta) is a 1-3m shrub, its leaves are ovate-oblong to oblong-obovate, while being circular to relatively heart-shaped at the base.
 They are known to flower in early Spring.

 Tamarack (Larix laricina) generally grows to around 20m and considered to be of medium size.
 An adult Tamarack has scaly, reddish-brown bark, compared to a young Tamarack which has bark that is smooth and grey.
 Its leaves tend to reach between 10-25mm in length and are a pale green colour, except during fall when they become bright yellow.

 Lodgepole Pine (Pinus contorta) is a tall tree, normally of between 20-30m but can exceed this height.
 Leaves tend to form thick groups when reaching the ends of the twigs and are normally less curled and longer than that of the Jack Pine.

 Pink False Dandelion (Agoseris lackschewitzii) is a pink colour both while in bud and when flowering, they can grow anywhere between 6–35 cm tall and have hairs along their entire length.

 Long-Leaved Arnica (Arinca longifolia) is an orange or yellow, 8-11 petalled flower head with a diameter of 2 cm, the Long-Leaved Arnica grows leaves in pairs that are on opposite sides to each other with the largest growing towards the middle of the stem.
 It can grow anywhere between 30 and 60 cm when fully grown.